open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 the number of buckets, which defaults to 160 for positive values.
 The implementation automatically chooses the scale factor, based on the range of values recorded and the number of buckets available to maximize the bucket density around the recorded values.
-I can’t overstate how useful this is.
+I can't overstate how useful this is.

 Exponential bucket histograms capture a high-density distribution of values ** automatically adjusted for the scale and range of measurements**, with no